 Maybe this will show up as a trivia question when I’m famous. 🙂

-In addition to the material cleanup, I’ve also been simplifying my digital life.
+In addition to the material cleanup, I’ve also been using minimalism to simplify my digital life.
 In the latest list of changes, I’ve decided to deactivate my Instagram.
 Honestly, I barely used it, and all the photos are backed up.
 In fact, I actually deleted the app a few weeks ago but just recently decided to follow through with the deactivation.

-My goal moving forward is to continue to eliminate social media from my life.
+My goal moving forward is to continue to eliminate social media from my life through the power of minimalism.
 I eventually want to get down to a single social media stream, but I haven’t decided which one just yet.
 Unfortunately, it’s looking like Facebook despite my immense hate for its community.
 All anyone does on that site is spout their bullshit on repeat.
 It gets old, and I’m at my wit’s end with it.
 That said, some of my friends are from outside the US, and I like to keep in touch with them over Messenger.
 However, I think I can use Messenger now without Facebook.
 So, I plan to deactivate that next – after my birthday, of course!

 I’m a bit uncertain what I want to do with the yearbooks.
 Part of me wants to simply scan them and throw them out while part of me wants to hold onto them.
 Honestly, I never look at them, but Morgan keeps mentioning how we can show them to our kids someday.
 I doubt those yearbooks make it that long! 🙂

 A few other things that we’re struggling with includes items that have to be stored like camping supplies and holiday ornaments.
 If we end up going the TEFL route, we’re probably going to have to donate all that stuff.
 I’d like to do that anyway, but it’s probably frowned upon.